Guide to VeraCrypt – Safely Encrypt Files

 Conclusion

-VeraCrypt is well-suited for encrypting files and entire drives, being both user-friendly and easy to find one's way around.
+VeraCrypt is well-suited for encrypting files and drives, being both user-friendly and easy to navigate.

-One of VeraCrypt's biggest advantages is its open-source code, which can be viewed by anyone.
-To compare, the popular tool offered by Microsoft, BitLocker, doesn't have open-source code, meaning that you'll have to trust Microsoft with the security of your files.
+One of VeraCrypt's biggest advantages is its open-source code, which can be checked by anyone.
+To compare, BitLocker, which is Microsoft's popular tool, doesn't have open-source code, meaning that you'll have to trust Microsoft with the security of your files.
 Understandably, not everyone is ready or willing to do this.
 With VeraCrypt, you won't have to worry about the developer's security owing to their transparency.

 FAQs

-According to a study by the Fraunhofer Institute for Secure Information Technology (SIT) ⇱ VeraCrypt can be used by individuals without any cause for concern.
-The SIT only uncovered a few minor issues, which it shared with VeraCrypt's developers, and have subsequently found their way (at least in part) in the newest version of the software.
+According to a study by the Fraunhofer Institute for Secure Information Technology (SIT) VeraCrypt is safe for anyone to use.
+The SIT only found a few minor issues, which it shared with VeraCrypt's developers.
+These have been rectified (at least in part) in the newest version of the software.

 VeraCrypt is non-commercial, open-source software, meaning that its source code can be viewed by anyone.
 In contrast, BitLocker is proprietary Windows software and only offered to Pro and Enterprise users of Windows 10.